adambreland/shell_scripts/README.markdown

 for my own use.

 * `git_search.sh`
-  * Searches an indicated directory subtree for Git repositories which need attention.
+  * A Bash script which searches an indicated directory subtree for Git repositories which need attention.
 The repositories which were found are sent to standard output.
   * A Git repository "needs attention" if `git status --porcelain=v1` produces a non-empty output.
   * An optional directory path argument may be provided.
 When no argument is